BFD how an administrative change differs from a failure

 From this info, we can conclude that when you disable BFD, the router informs the BFD neighbor that the action taken was an administrative action, and does not constitute a failure.
 When the interface is shutdown, that is detected as an echo failure, which is interpreted as a failure link, so the BGP session fails too.

-Thus, BFD configurations can be safely removed without the fear of causing a failure or a disruption on a production network.
+Thus, BFD configurations can probably be safely removed without the fear of causing a failure or a disruption on a production network.
+Make sure you test this in a lab first though.

 https://forum.networklessons.com/t/bidirectional-forwarding-detection-bfd/1280/73?u=lagapides